declarativesystems/pdqtest/README.md

 TODO: Delete this and the text above, and describe your gem

+## Statistics
+Without running puppet, spinning up containers and running bats tests took on average 1-3 seconds, vs ~15 with a hacked version of testkitchen, ~4 minutes with unhacked (when offline).

+Thats a sick improvement!

 ## Installation

 Add this line to your application's Gemfile: